heroku/heroku-buildpack-kong/README.markdown

 ----------
 We vendor the sources for Lua, LuaRocks, & OpenResty/Nginx and compile them with a writable `/app/kong-runtime` prefix.
 Attempts to bootstrap Kong on Heroku using existing [Lua](https://github.com/leafo/heroku-buildpack-lua) & [apt](https://github.com/heroku/heroku-buildpack-apt) buildpacks failed due to their compile-time prefixes of `/usr/local` which is read-only in a dyno.

-OpenSSL 1.0.2 (required by OpenResty) is also compiled from source.
+OpenSSL (version required by OpenResty) is also compiled from source.

 ### Modification